TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 14/Isaiah 14.18.md

 ---

-All the kings of the nations, all of them, sleep in glory, every one in his own house.
+All the kings of the nations, sleep in glory, everyone in his own house.